Do you have a Rottweiler that growls at you? If so, don't worry - you're…

 There are many frustrating behaviors that dog owners experience and digging is a notable one.
 Many beautiful gardens have been sacrificed to the antics of a digging dog.
 If not understood, managing the behavior can be difficult and become a nuisance.
-So, why do dogs dig?
-Several reasons exist.
+So, why do dogs dig anyway?

 A dog’s genetics play a large part in the temperament of dogs, and digging is linked to this as well.
 Many breeds of hunting dogs, such as small hounds and terriers, were developed to dig out prey from their dens.

 From an evolutionary standpoint, dogs have a natural draw to the shelter of dens.
 Although we don’t see it as much in our domestic dogs, wild canines are known to still dig dens.
 Well-developed dens provide cooler shelter in hot weather and warmer shelter in cold weather.
 This is why many northern breeds of dog, such as Siberian Huskies are known for their excessive digging behavior.

 Dogs often find digging to be an entertaining activity, which makes it a good way to relieve stress.
 This stress can develop in several different ways, but most digging dogs are either bored or experiencing separation anxiety.
 In addition, dogs are known to dig when left alone for long periods of time.

 As escape artists, some dogs make digging their art.
 If hurdling the obstacle is out of the question, there’s a pretty good chance these dogs will attempt to tunnel their way under.
 Many dogs would agree that this method provides decent success rates.
 Many dog owners don’t have fences that anchor underground, so digging out the tunnel won’t be an issue.

 Though understanding why dogs dig is helpful for managing the behavior, it’s still difficult to stop.
 Digging is an instinctual behavior, and this is especially true in breeds developed for denning and digging while hunting.
 In dogs with this natural desire to dig, it’s often unreasonable to ask the dog to stop digging.
 In many cases, it’s best to give them alternative activities, or even designate a special place around the house can help control digging behavior.